Gallaudet University

 This course will cover the different research traditions in linguistics, as well as the methodological issues involved in doing linguistic research.
 Students will learn how to access and summarize scholarly publications and how research findings are disseminated.
 Students will also learn about the ethical conduct of research.
 Students will work as a research assistant with a faculty member, applying what they learn throughout the semester.
 Students will periodically report on what they learn about research and about their work on the specific project.

-Prerequisites: LIN 301, 302
+LIN 301 and 302

 Deaf and hearing people around the world acquire, produce and perceive sign languages.
 This course takes an in-depth look at how they acquire, produce and perceive sign languages.
 Psycholinguistics generally covers three domains: acquisition, use (perception and production) and brain studies.
 This course focuses on perception and production, as well as brain studies (aka neurolinguistics).
 With respect to production, we will examine studies that focus on ''slips of the hands'', both spontaneous and induced.
 With respect to perception, we will look at both online and offline cases.
 For brain studies, we will discuss both behavioral and imaging studies.

-Prerequisites: For UG students: LIN 101, 263, 301, 302; for Grad students: Permission of Instructor
+For UG students: LIN 101, 263, 301, 302; for Grad students: Permission of Instructor

 This course applies cognitive linguistic notions to a variety of issues in translation and other language contact domains within signed language communities.
 Cognitive linguistics posits an understanding of language as being usage based with meaning grounded in human experience and with linguistic units at multiple levels all contributing to meaning.
 This course will explore the implications that these and other cognitive linguistic concepts carry with them for how we understand meaning, how we interact with each other through language, and how both form and meaning are influenced when languages and language communities are in contact.